 False: PCOS is an ovarian disease

 PCOS is not an ovarian condition.
 It is one of several whole-body hormonal conditions (all called PCOS) that affect the ovaries.
 Hormones are the problem.
 Ovaries are the victim.

-When confronted with inflammation and impaired insulin signalling and several other issues, the ovaries of some women respond by shutting down ovulation and making excess testosterone.
+When confronted with inflammation and impaired insulin signaling and several other issues, the ovaries of some women respond by shutting down ovulation and making excess testosterone.
 Yes, that happens because of a genetic susceptibility.
 Other women without that susceptibility can face the same inflammation and insulin resistance, but their ovaries don’t make testosterone.

-Still the best treatment is not to treat the ovaries, but to treat the underlying inflammation or insulin problem that is disturbing the ovaries.
+Still, the best treatment is not to treat the ovaries, but to treat the underlying inflammation or insulin problem that is disturbing the ovaries.
 (See Treatment for 4 Types of PCOS.)